sol-sk/GIT_Obsidian/W2024/W2024T2/PHIL 470/PHIL 470.md

 		- *All experiences leave an impression* - this is why, in asceticism, it is crucial to pay attention to what your mind is drawn to and to cultivate good thoughts
 	- Self ≠ mind
 - Dream state is handling waking experiences at a more fine-grained level, refined, subtler
+- The intensity of light, "hyperreal" quality of dreams, brightness of dreams: it is our light of consciousness, the inner light; a necessary/preconditn to *all* experience, incl. consc.